Liao-Ziqiang/fyaxm-blog/euler-music/euler-music-en.md

 ### 2. Overview of the Book

-Although this article focuses on just a few simple and intriguing aspects of the book, given the near-total absence of Chinese-language introductions to it, I will first provide a general overview of the book’s structure.
+Although this article focuses on just a few simple and intriguing aspects of the book, given the near-total absence of introductions to it, I will first provide a general overview of the book’s structure.
 The table of contents of the Latin original is as follows (page numbers correspond to the Latin edition):

 -------------